3Cement/websitesOpener/README.md

+# websitesOpener.py

-# websitesOpener.py - Opens for us our most viewed websites and files automatically, it allows us to save time.
+Short script to open websites and files automatically, it allows us to save time.